ys-zhao/go-timecode/README.md

 ```

 # Support
-If you like this project, and want to support me to maintaining the code base, you donate with following button.
+If you like the project, and want to support us to maintain the codes, you are welcome to donate with following button.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LEE9LJYEZXQUU)